RV Holding Tanks - Tips to Save You Money and Time

 Liquid Weight and being On the Road

-Add the three numbers I have shown above together and you will get a total of (700 + 484 + 350) or 1530 pounds (or more) of liquid that can be in the holding tanks alone, in your RV.
+If you add the three numbers I have mentioned in this article together; you will get a total of (700 + 484 + 350) or 1530 potential pounds (or more) of liquid weight that can be in the holding tanks of your RV.

-The typical RV does not get good fuel economy anyway, just from the total weight of the RV itself and all of its accessories and equipment that are part of the RV itself.
+The typical RV does not get good fuel economy anyway, just from the total weight of the RV itself and all of its accessories and equipment that are part of living the RV lifestyle.

 So, regardless of whether you get as low as 7-mpg (which is very typical with most older RVs) or maybe 10-mpg or 12-mpg (that you might get with a newer, smaller one), you are always looking for ways to make sure your RV is giving you the lowest fuel costs possible.